ShaneXiangH/Application-Level-Anomaly-Detection-in-Autonomous-Vehicle/README.md

 ### The way to run the project
 1. Clone the [Carla Simulator](https://github.com/carla-simulator/carla), [Python Outlier Detection (PyOD)](https://github.com/yzhao062/pyod), and [Darknet Yolo v4](https://github.com/AlexeyAB/darknet) separately in your PC, add the files in this repository with the right path.
-2. Run the Carla Simulator, Yolo v4, and PyOD based on [the whole experiment process](./photos/Carla experiment process.png)
+2. Run the Carla Simulator, Yolo v4, and PyOD based on [the-whole-experiment-process](./photos/Carla experiment process.png)